blopezbernardo/CarND-Extended-Kalman-Filter-Project/README.md

 The Sensor Fusion algorithm:

 •	Follows the general processing flow as taught in the lessons.

 •	Uses the first measurements to initialize the state vectors and covariance matrices.

 •	First predicts then updates.

-•	Sets up the appropriate matrices given the type of measurement and calls the correct measurement function for a given sensor type (radar or lidar)
+•	Sets up the appropriate matrices given the type of measurement and calls the correct measurement function for a given sensor type (radar or lidar).

 ## Code Efficiency